 - Reseller: each administrator user must belong to a Reseller.
-There is always a default reseller (ID: 1, Name: default), but the administrator has to be assigned to his real reseller, if such an entity (other than default) exists. - Login: the login name of the administrator user - Password: the password of the administrator user for logging in the admin panel, or for authentication on REST API - Email: the email of the administrator user, used for resetting password.
+There is always a default reseller (ID: 1, Name: default), but the administrator has to be assigned to his real reseller, if such an entity (other than default) exists. - · Login: the login name of the administrator user - Password: the password of the administrator user for logging in the admin panel, or for authenticating REST API requests - Authentication Mode: currently available options are: - local: Authenticate by matching login name and password stored in the local NGCP database - LDAP: Authenticate login name (converted to a cn) and provided password against a (remote) LDAP service - Email: the email of the administrator user, used for resetting password.